Skip to main content

 DEDICATION OF THE BASILICA OF LATERAN

-Basilica of Saint John Lateran
+Image of Basilica of St. John Lateran

 By Edward Matulanya

-Here are Feast day, over view, Origin, history, theology and significance of the feast of Dedication of the Basilica of St. John Lateran.
+Here are the Feast day, over view, Origin, history, theology and significance of the feast of Dedication of the Basilica of St. John Lateran.

 Feast Day Basilica of Saint John Lateran